PavaniGudupu/Inventory-With-EJS/README.md

 Inventory Management System using EJS and PostgreSQL.
-A full-stack web app with search, filter, pagination, and CRUD.
+A full-stack web app with search, filter, pagination, and CRUD operations.

 # 📦 Inventory Management System (EJS + PostgreSQL)